pifu74/IPv6PrefixHelper/README.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-green.svg)
 ![Status: Stable](https://img.shields.io/badge/status-stable-success)

-A lightweight macOS menu-bar helper that detects and automatically repairs a common IPv6 issue seen on systems using UniFi Cloud Gateway Ultra (and similar routers) where Router Advertisements (RA) sometimes fail or IPv6 prefixes become stale.
+🇬🇧 About IPv6PrefixHelper

+IPv6PrefixHelper is a small, purpose-built macOS menu bar application designed to work around a well-known issue in many UniFi/Ubiquiti environments: missing or stale IPv6 Router Advertisements (RA).
+When macOS loses its global IPv6 prefix, a ULA address may remain, but IPv6 connectivity silently breaks — often without any obvious indication.

-The app continuously monitors IPv6 connectivity, analyses global addresses, prefixes, ULA, and default routes, and automatically repairs the “Ethernet” IPv6 configuration when needed.
+The app continuously monitors both Wi-Fi and Ethernet, tracks changes in global prefixes and default routes, and performs an automatic IPv6 repair on the Ethernet interface whenever required.
+All actions happen entirely locally on the system — no cloud calls, no remote logging, no external services.

+This project is not intended to be a general-purpose network utility, but a precise tool built for one task:
+“Prefix lost → IPv6 broken → automatically fix the interface.”
 ---

 ## ✨ Features